How to Build a Driver Retention Program That's Rock Solid

 First, let’s get clear on what exactly driver retention means.

-Why is Driver Turnover so High?
+Why is Driver Turnover So High?

-The reasons for driver turnover being high varies from company to company, but there are a number of common factors.
+The reasons for driver turnover being high vary from company to company, but there are a number of common factors.
 One reason for driver turnover is, of course, the pandemic.
 COVID-19 has undoubtedly been felt in the trucking industry, just as it has in all others.

 Of course, this isn’t the only reason for a high turnover rate.
 Some of the other reasons include:

-• Feeling like they’re treated like a machine, not a person
+- Feeling like they’re treated like a machine, not a person

-• Finding their company has no work-life balance culture
+- Finding their company has no work-life balance culture

-• Spending too much time away from their family
+- Spending too much time away from their family

-• Poor management and scheduling
+- Poor management and scheduling

-• Overwork (ironically, often due to the high turnover in the first place)
+- Overwork (ironically, often due to the high turnover in the first place)

-• Only hearing about their failings, never getting praise
+- Only hearing about their failings, never getting praise

-• Underpaid or under-benefitted
+- Underpaid or under-benefitted

-• Concerns about ill-maintained equipment
+- Concerns about poorly maintained equipment

-• Knowing they are in demand and accepting better terms at another company
+- Knowing they are in demand and accepting better terms at another company

-Must-Know Truck Driver Retention Statistics
+Truck Driver Retention Statistics

 If you were to hire 90 new drivers, it could cost you a whopping $720,000.
 You could spend a fraction of that figure generating and implementing driver retention programs and strategies, and still walk away with money in your pocket.